Marketplace Business Business Plan

 - Legal and compliance: $1,000 - $5,000

-Expected time to revenue: 3-12 months depending on category and whether transactions happen manually first
+Time to revenue: 3-12 months depending on category and whether transactions happen manually first

 - Gross Merchandise Volume (GMV)